Invasion of the Body Snatchers (1978 film): Plot

-An amorphous parasitic alien race abandons its dying planet and travels to Earth, taking the form of small seed pods with pink flowers upon settling.
+An amorphous parasitic alien race abandons its dying planet and travels across space, eventually coming to Earth.
+Upon settling, the spores take the form of small pods with fragrant pink flowers.

 Elizabeth Driscoll, a laboratory scientist at the San Francisco Health Department, brings one of the flowers home, and shows it to her boyfriend, Geoffrey.
-She awakens the next morning to find him being cold and distant while putting debris of the glass that once held the flower pod into a garbage truck.
+She awakens the next morning to find him being cold and distant while putting shards of glass that once held the flower pod into a garbage truck, itself filled with fuzzy and dry grey material.

 Elizabeth confides to her colleague and friend Matthew Bennell about the unsettling changes in Geoffrey, and that she fears he is an impostor.
 Elizabeth mentions following him and seeing him secretly meeting with people she does not know.
 Matthew advises Elizabeth to talk to his psychiatrist friend David Kibner, to which she reluctantly agrees.

 On the way to Kibner, a hysterical man warns Elizabeth and Matthew of danger as a mob pursues him.
 The couple follows the mob, only to find his dead body surrounded by emotionless onlookers.
 At Kibner's book promotion event, Matthew finds his friend Jack Bellicec, an aspiring writer, while Elizabeth meets Kibner, who reassures a woman who claims that her husband has changed.
 Kibner brushes off both women's concerns, insisting the behavior is just a case of non-commitment.
 Elizabeth is convinced to return home to Geoffrey.

 Jack returns to the mud bath spa he runs with his wife Nancy.
 The two find a mysterious embryonic adult-body resembling Jack, and call Matthew to investigate.
-At the disturbing discovery, Matthew goes to warn Elizabeth, but discovers a semi-formed duplicate of her near the bedroom where she is sleeping.
+At the disturbing discovery, Matthew goes to warn Elizabeth, and discovers a semi-formed duplicate of her near her bedroom.
 Matthew rescues Elizabeth and alerts the police and Kibner about the events, but when they arrive, Jack and Elizabeth's duplicates have disappeared.